joelouthan/Theologicus/src/pastorals/1-timothy6-20-21.md

 Paul tells us to stop it and instead:

->1 Timothy 4:13,15 (CSB) Until I come, give your attention to public reading, exhortation, and teaching...
+>1 Timothy 4:13,15 Until I come, give your attention to public reading, exhortation, and teaching...
 Practice these things; be committed to them, so that your progress may be evident to all.

 What happens when you don't?